 Remember, the main reason to invest time and energy into conducting a survey is to gather information for more informed program adjustments and management decisions.

 In other words, the goal is to bring about change — big and small — backed by hard data.

 You can do it.
 Your volunteers are counting on you to lead the way.

 A Final Note: Worried About What You Might Learn?

 You may worry that once you send out your survey, you’ll hear bad news.
 Maybe volunteers are really upset about something.
 Maybe your results will show that a new initiative you’ve invested so much time on isn’t getting traction.

 All the more reason you need to gather feedback on a regular basis!

-How can you fix what you don’t know is broken (or don’t have enough information to find a fix that works)?
-And why would you waste time on initiatives that don’t bear fruit?
+How can you fix what you don’t know is broken?
+And, why would you waste time on initiatives that don’t bear fruit?

 Maybe your survey will bring good news and maybe not.
-Either way, it will be the valuable and vital information you need to make clear and focused management decisions.
+Either way, it will give valuable and vital information to make clear and focused management decisions.

-So, take heart and pat yourself on the back — not everyone has the courage and determination needed to take their volunteer program to the next level.
-But, you are well on your way to deeper wisdom.
+So, take heart and pat yourself on the back.
+Not everyone has the courage and determination needed to take their volunteer program to the next level.
+You, however, are well on your way to deeper wisdom.